verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

 * `spec.components.dns.oci.dnsZoneOCID`
 * `spec.components.dns.oci.dnsZoneName`

-See [`spec.components.dns.oci`](/docs/reference/api/verrazzano/verrazzano#dns-oci) for details on the OCI DNS configuration settings.
+The field `spec.components.dns.oci.ociConfigSecret` should reference the secret created earlier.
+For details on the OCI DNS configuration settings, see [`spec.components.dns.oci`](/docs/reference/api/verrazzano/verrazzano#dns-oci).

 For example, a custom resource for a `prod` installation profile using OCI DNS might look as follows, yielding a domain of `myenv.mydomain.com` (OCI identifiers redacted):